 Working full time towards my PhD in psychology means I don’t have a lot of free time left over after training!
 I enjoy going home to visit my family or going to watch a Man City match with dad and brother.

-Have you made a start on benefiting from the scholarship yet?
+Have you made a start on benefiting from the Yellow Jersey University 2019 Triathlon Scholarship yet?

 Yes, I’ve already received my Kitbrix bag and am in contact with Precision Hydration for my personalised plan for the upcoming year.
 This will really help with my personal goals for races over the summer.